-We estimate that the cash necessary to fund dividends on our common stock for 2019 at an annual rate of \$0.48 per share is approximately \$23.5 million (assuming 49.0 million shares of common stock are outstanding, net of treasury stock).
+We estimate that the cash necessary to fund dividends on our common stock for 2020 at an annual rate of \$0.48 per share is approximately \$24.0 million (assuming 50.0 million shares of common stock are outstanding, net of treasury stock).

 We have a stock repurchase program that authorizes us to purchase up to \$50.0 million of our outstanding shares of common stock.
 The program does not have an expiration date.
 The shares could be purchased in a self-tender for our stock, from time to time on the open market or in privately negotiated transactions depending upon market conditions and other factors, all in accordance with the requirements of applicable law.
-Any open market purchases under the repurchase program will be made in compliance with Rule 10b-18 of the Securities Exchange Act of 1934 and all other applicable securities regulations.
+Any open market purchases under the repurchase program will be made in compliance with Rule 10b-18 of the Exchange Act and all other applicable securities regulations.
 We might not purchase any shares of common stock and our Board of Directors may decide, in its absolute discretion, at any time and for any reason, to cancel the stock repurchase program.

-We believe that our cash on hand and the cash flows we expect to generate from operations will be sufficient to meet our liquidity requirements through 2019, including dividends and purchases under our stock repurchase program.
+We believe that our cash on hand and the cash flows we expect to generate from operations will be sufficient to meet our liquidity requirements through 2020, including dividends and purchases under our stock repurchase program.
 See "Management's Discussion and Analysis of Financial Conditions and Results of Operations - Liquidity and Capital Resources" in Item 7 in this report.